Push/Pull logoPush/Pull

 Swap between splits quickly without rebuilding your plan.

-The split is just a container.
+The split is only the container.
 Consistency, progressive overload, and recovery create the results.
+If you need the template side of that system, pair this guide with Workout Template.

 FAQ

-Push/Pull includes templates for full body, upper/lower, push pull legs, PPL + upper/lower, and Arnold split, or you can let the app decide for you.
+Push/Pull includes templates for full body, upper/lower, push pull legs, PPL + upper/lower, and Arnold split, plus a split generator that helps you choose based on your real schedule.

 Download on the App StoreAvailable now on the App Store.